composer/composer/doc/faqs/vendor-bins.md

 ## What is a bin?

-Any runnable code that a Composer package would like to pass along to a user who installs the package should be listed as a bin.
+Any command line script that a Composer package would like to pass along to a user who installs the package should be listed as a bin.

-If a package contains other runnable code that is not needed by the user (like build or compile scripts) that code should not be listed as a bin.
+If a package contains other scripts that are not needed by the package users (like build or compile scripts) that code should not be listed as a bin.